idotuchman/RemoteControl/README.md

 myVar=99
 ```

-To read the variable, send a command with just the varible name.
+To read the variable, send a command with just the variable name.
 For example:
 ```cpp
 myVar
 ```